foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 OP-TEE also prepares the next stage bootloader—U-Boot—and generates an overlay DTS for the Linux® kernel consumption.
 U-Boot implements the ``fiovb`` command to validate the trusted application functionality.
-In the case of i.MX 7ULP, U-Boot also controls the M4 firmware upgrade process using the ``fiovb`` trusted application.

 U-Boot then jumps to the kernel entry point.

-A system like the one just described, which boots without TF-A (for example i.MX 7ULP), would look as follows:
+A system which boots without TF-A would look as follows:

    .. figure:: /_static/imx-secure-boot.png
       :align: center